Kronos-Integration/interceptor/README.md

 **Extends Interceptor**

-Rejects a request if it does not resolve in a given time
+Rejects a request if it does not resolve in a given time.

 ### name